Best daily deals

 Price: Free / $19.99 per month / $119.99 per year

 Sweat bills itself as a fitness app for women.
-It offers plenty of programs that’ll help women build muscle, tone post-pregnancy bodies, and work specific body areas.
+It offers plenty of programs to help women build muscle, tone post-pregnancy bodies, and work specific body areas.
 The app includes step-by-step videos for each exercise, so it’s great for beginners finding their way.
-There’s a social aspect too, with virtual challenges for those seeking a little more motivation.
-It’s by no means the cheapest workout or exercise app available, but those who find other apps excessively masculine may revel in this offering.
+There’s a social aspect too, with virtual challenges for those seeking more motivation.
+It’s not the cheapest workout or exercise app available, but those who find other apps excessively masculine may revel in this offering.

 YouTube